bm2-lab/X-MOL/README.md

     1. the extension must based on the `X-MOL_dict`, as well as the vocabularg list used in pre_training. <br>
     2. the extended vocab must be placed behind the original vocab (the index is start from 122). <br>
     3. do not forget to turn on the `extend_vocab` in the `finetune_launch.py/finetune_launch_local.py`. <br>
+    4. do not forget to modify the `"vocab_size"` in model config <br>
-    4. once the vocabulary list is extended, the pre-trained model will be changed, please make sure you have a good backup of X-MOL. <br>
+    5. once the vocabulary list is extended, the pre-trained model will be changed, please make sure you have a good backup of X-MOL. <br>

 ## Contact
 1810538@tongji.edu.cn or qiliu@tongji.edu.cn